UC Endpoint Devices: Bake-off between IP Phone, Headset and Mobile Phone

-As Unify Square continues to deepen and underscore our focus on the end user experience and the “last mile” of the UC transmission, the actual device being used by the end-user assumes ever larger importance.
-We continue to see IT leaders struggle with the process of choosing the right device for their users and doing it in a cost effective manner.
+As Unify Square continues to deepen and underscore our focus on the end user experience and the “last mile” of the UC transmission, the actual endpoint devices being used by the end-user assumes ever larger importance.
+We continue to see IT leaders struggle with the process of endpoint device management, choosing the right device for their users, and doing it in a cost effective manner.
 Not only is it difficult to assess which users will accept which UC endpoint device, but the heterogeneity of equipment present in any given enterprise UC system makes it hard to deliver a good user experience with Skype for Business or Microsoft Teams.
 This blog post aims to simplify the issues, create a quick decision criteria for choice (the “bake-off”), and also to introduce a somewhat “controversial” topic (especially for a UC provider) suggesting that perhaps mobile phones are the long term answer to much of the complexity.

 Common UC Endpoint Device Mistakes